 Trees cannot grow in this calcareous soil, therefore shade will be hard to find.
-There isn’t the best way to explore this area.
+There isn’t one best way to explore this area.
 Visitors can walk between the prehistoric rocks and enjoy their naturally arranged artistic formation.
 Afterward, try to climb the highest rock called Puncak Panyawangan.

 The summit can only accommodate 4-5 people, so there will be a queue.
 From here, enjoy a 360-degree unobstructed view of the Geopark.
 The stones blend well with the open sky.
-On spaces where there are no rocks, green grass covers the red soil.
+In spaces where there are no rocks, green grass covers the red soil.
 Mount Masigit can be seen in the background along with villages and farms.

 From the top of the rock, visitors can also see the mining activities at the limestone mines nearby.
 Sometimes the noise can be too loud.
 Prehistoric humans started to arrive in this area as mere hunters and gatherers.

 Now seeing black smoke coming from the factories’ chimneys nearby, it’s contemplative to think how far humans have advanced since those ancient times, for the better or worse.

 Stone Garden Citatah Extreme Activities

 Sightseeing and idyllic strolls between the rocks are not the only activities visitors can do here.
-For more excitement, Indiana camp at Stone Garden Citatah will offer visitors some thrilling experiences.
-Try to relax at a hammock between two high rocks or sit on a chair strapped at the edge of the cliff.
+For more excitement, the Indiana camp at Stone Garden Citatah will offer visitors some thrilling experiences.
+Try to relax in a hammock between two high rocks or sit on a chair strapped at the edge of the cliff.

-Other challenging rides including a bird’s nest on the tip of rock, a zip line (flying fox), and a climbing wall for rock climbing.
+Other challenging rides include a bird’s nest on the tip of the rock, a zip line (flying fox), and a climbing wall for rock climbing.
 The price for every ride starts from Rp15.000.